![]() |

 use external torch technology, this is where H2 & O2 gases are combined in a quartz torch unit

 outside of the quartz furnace tube.
-This torch unit is housed in it's own small high temperature
+This torch unit is housed in it's own small high temperature furnace element (separate from the

 main furnace) that is heated to a